 Pheno Therapeutics has been facilitated and championed from its inception by Edinburgh Innovations (EI).
 From helping to shape original pitches to establishing the scope of the company and introducing the academic founders to financial partner Advent Life Sciences, EI has been instrumental.

-For more information about how Edinburgh Innovations manages the University’s equity positions in early-stage companies, read about the Edinburgh Technology Fund.
+For more information about how Edinburgh Innovations manages the University’s equity positions in early-stage companies, read about OCC Holdings.

 Our strategic partnerships already accelerate activity in synthetic biology, drug discovery, healthy ageing and investment, making ideas work for a better world.